 How To Make Recycled Planters From Tin Cans

-Now that your tin can is clean, it’s time to grab some Macrame Rope and a Hot Glue Gun to start gluing the rope to the bottom edge of your tin can.
+Now that your tin can is clean, it’s time to grab some Macrame Rope and a Hot Glue Gun.
+You can find this in natural color shades and bright colors too, whatever you like best. to start gluing the rope to the bottom edge of your tin can.
 If you don’t already have Macrame Rope on hand, I’ve compiled a resource for you with several low-cost options:

 Glue a thin strip of rope along the bottom edge of your can before wrapping it on top of itself in an upward motion to work your way up the can.
 Glue every few inches.

 Continue working your way up the edge of the can.

 Once you are about 2 inches up from the bottom, trim your rope with scissors, and use Hot Glue to make sure to tack the ends of your rope down.

 Now, I love the rustic look of leather and happened to have a scrap on hand from my bag-making tutorials.
 So to mix up the texture, I decided to add a strip of faux leather these recycled planters.
 Just cut a strip of fabric and adhere it to your can with more Hot Glue.